The Rolleston's & the first subterranean ball at Welbeck Abbey

 Looks a bit like Rolleston 3rd man from left...

-In 1891, his wife Lady Maud Rolleston instigated the very first Rufford Hunt ball to be held in the huge and impossibly grand underground ballroom of Welbeck Abbey.
+In 1891, Rolleston's wife Lady Maud instigated the very first Rufford Hunt ball to be held in the huge and impossibly grand underground ballroom of Welbeck Abbey.
 She enjoyed organising society soirees and balls as it was a throwback to her younger days growing up in Europe.
 It was perhaps also the very first ball of any kind held there as the ballroom's builder, the eccentric 5th Duke of Portland⁴ never actually used it as such.
 When the 6th Duke inherited the title and took over Welbeck in 1879 it was used as an enormous picture gallery.
 It wasn't even called the ballroom back then, it was called the Picture Gallery and it had originally been dug with the intention to use it as an underground chapel.
-The 6th Duke married in 1889 and there is no record of a ball before, his main interest being in horse racing.
+The 6th Duke married in 1889 and there is no record of a ball before, his main interest as a bachelor being in horse racing⁶.

 The proposed ball was a big deal in the area as Welbeck was the preeminent house in Nottinghamshire where all royal visitors were hosted.
 Satellite functions to the ball would be held at nearby country houses..
 "The Duke and Duchess of Portland will entertain a large party at Welbeck Abbey during the last week of this month for the Rufford Hunt Ball, which is to take place there, in the underground ball-room, on the 23rd.
 Lord and Lady Manners and Lord Savile will have parties for the function at Thoresby Park and Rufford Abbey respectively." - Truth magazine Nov.
 5th.1891